How to Join SDPD

 - Report Writing/Written Communication: Correctly apply fundamentals of English grammar, spelling, punctuation, sentence structure, written expression, vocabulary, etc.

-- Scoring: There are two pass points for this examination.
+- Scoring: There are three pass points for this examination.
 Candidates must first pass Section II AND then Sections I and II combined to be placed on the eligible list.
 THIS IS A QUALIFYING ONLY (PASS / FAIL) TEST.

 Test results will be mailed to you on a Police Recruit Notice of Test Results.
 SAVE THIS FORM!
 You may be required to submit a copy at a later date.